osjacky430/tmr_listener/README.md

 For the rest of the setup, [see pluginlib tutorial (pretty outdated IMO)](http://wiki.ros.org/pluginlib/Tutorials/Writing%20and%20Using%20a%20Simple%20Plugin). `tmr_listener::ListenerHandle` provides several functions that can/must be overriden:

-#### 1. motion_function::MessagePtr generate_cmd (MessageStatus const t_prev_response)
+#### 1. MessagePtr generate_cmd (MessageStatus const t_prev_response)

 This function is the only way for the handler to talk to the TM robot, and therefore it must be overriden by the user. `t_prev_response` indicates whether TM robot responded to the message sent previously.
 Most of the time, we would like to generate command only after TM robot responded to our previous message.
-The responded message will be passed to the handler via [`response_msg`](<#3.-response_msg-(...)>).

 ```cpp
 struct YourHandler final : public tmr_listener::ListenerHandle {